mimblewimble/grin-rfcs/text/0000-general-fund.md

 * Be specific, professional and thorough with your proposal.
 * Be respectful and professional in your response to any feedback and criticism on the proposal thread

+# Payout Process

+* At the time of payout, an amount of Bitcoin equivalent to the funding amount is paid out to an address provided by the funding requestor only.
+* The payout address should be provided to the core team by the requestor via a secure, verifiable channel (with cryptographic proof of identity if deemed necessary).
+* The exchange rate between BTC and the target currency is determined by the exchange rate at the time of the funding transaction, without exception.
+* To minimize the effects of currency fluctuations on accounting transparency, all payments should be performed at pre-arranged "signing parties" in which mu-sig holders sample the current exchange rate.
+The transaction should be created, signed and broadcast as quickly as possible, with the transaction and rate reported back to the core team for tracking.
+* Mu-sig holders will verify the address provided by the funding requestor several times during transction creation and broadcasting.
+However, the core team is not responsible for errors or incorrect addresses provided by the requestor.

 ## Transparency and processes

 The result of all funding decisions will be published in the meeting notes found in the [Grin Project Management](https://github.com/mimblewimble/grin-pm) repository.